tutumcloud/support-docs/feature-reference/deploy-to-tutum.md

 Tutum will detect the HTTP referer header and deploy the stack file found in the repository, branch and relative path where the source `README.md` file is stored.

 ## Adding the 'Deploy to Tutum' button in DockerHub

-If your repository has automated builds enabled from a GitHub repository and you added the button to the `README` file, the button on the description (which will be a copy of the one in your `README` file) will work automatically with no changes.
-The stack definition will be fetched from the source repository (using the default branch and looking in the root path).

-If your repository is not an automated build, or your stack definition is in a different branch and/or path, you can edit the description and add the following code:
+If the button is displayed on the DockerHub, Tutum cannot automatically detect the source GitHub repository, branch and path.
+In this case, edit the repository description and add the following code:

 	[![Deploy to Tutum](https://s.tutum.co/deploy-to-tutum.svg)](https://dashboard.tutum.co/stack/deploy/?repo=<repo_url>)